Fall Term Schedule

 |

-Come and learn the language of the Hebrew Bible and of sleepless Tel Aviv nights!
-One of the oldest languages in the world, for several centuries Hebrew was used only for prayer and as a literary tool until it was revived as a national Jewish language starting in the late nineteenth century.
+Come to learn the language of the Hebrew Bible and of sleepless Tel Aviv nights!
+One of the oldest languages in the world, for several centuries Hebrew was used only as a literary tool until it was revived as a national Jewish language in the late 19th century.
 Today, Hebrew is the official language of Israel and is studied and spoken by Jews and non-Jews all around the world.
 Used in everyday life, songs, films, and on the Internet, Hebrew has never been so young!
 This course is meant as an introduction to Modern Hebrew and its unique features.
 Emphasis will be placed on developing the skills necessary for reading, writing, and speaking.
 You will initially learn the alphabet, how to write and read in both the print and the cursive styles, the phonetics and correct pronunciation, and then basic vocabulary and grammar constructions.
 By the completion of your first semester of Hebrew, you will be able to perform a variety of communication tasks (such as, introducing yourself and others and providing personal information about provenance, place of residence, work, studies; ordering food, asking for directions, inquiring about the price, and more).
 The course will cover the textbook Hebrew from Scratch vol. 1 through Lesson 3, and will be supplemented by additional written, audio, and video materials in Hebrew.
+NB: This course is intended for students with no previous instruction in the language and for those who have had some unsystematic exposure to it.
 Students from all backgrounds are welcome!
+If you have had some previous exposure to Hebrew you may be eligible to take the continuing beginner level, HEB 102, that will be offered in the spring.
+Please contact the instructor for being administered a placement test; this will ensure that you are placed at the right level.

 |